matthewmcdaniel/oke-oidc-auth/README.md

 Create a new repository in your GitHub account.
 Write down your account name or organization name, and the name of your repository.

 ## Step 2 - OKE cluster
-Create a Kubernetes cluster with OKE (ref. documentation) or select an existing cluster to update.
+Create a Kubernetes cluster with OKE (ref.
+[OKE documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm)) or select an existing cluster to update.
 Write down the cluster OCID.

 Then, create a JSON file to update the cluster with the following information:
 * isOpenIdConnectAuthEnabled set to True.